-OLR anomalies based on the GEFS RMM-index forecast depict a fairly robust Pacific MJO event that weakens rapidly by the end of the two-week period.
+OLR anomalies based on the GEFS RMM-index forecast depict a fairly robust and fast moving signal.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days